 - a copy of the holder's page of your passport;

 - a guarantor's declaration if the purpose of your journey is a family visit or if you intend to stay at the invitation of a resident, organisation or other entity;

 - documents showing that you have enough money to cover the cost of accommodation, a transit journey and/or the return journey;

 - a copy of your residence permit if you are not a national of the country where you live;

 - proof that you have healthcare and/or travel insurance (including healthcare insurance) with a coverage of at least USD 15,000.

-It is advisable to submit applications well in advance before the intended journey.
+To avoid disappointment it is advisable to submit applications well in advance before the intended journey.
 Particularly during the run-up to holidays and festive seasons the time to get an appointment increases considerably.

 The processing time for a Caribbean visa application is a week on average.
 However, there may be delays in the processing time due to peak season or other unforeseen reasons.